MehloNkolele/personal-budget-allocation-app/README.md

 - Amount visibility controls
 - Progress tracking for subcategories

+### 💡 Intelligent Savings Calculator
+- **Dual Calculation Modes**: Plan your savings by setting a target goal or a desired timeline.
+- **Smart Recommendations**: Get personalized advice based on your income and goals, inspired by the 50/30/20 rule.
+- **Feasibility Analysis**: The calculator warns you if a savings plan is unrealistic and provides alternative suggestions.
+- **Visual Progress**: See your savings journey visualized with progress bars.

 ### 🛡️ Security & Data Features
 - Firebase Authentication integration
 - **User Data Isolation**: Each user has completely separate data storage